Tristan Stubbs

-Tristan Stubbs (born 14 August 2000) is a South African cricketer.
-He made his international debut for the South Africa cricket team in June 2022.
+Tristan Stubbs (born 14 August 2000) is a South African cricketer renowned for his aggressive batting style and versatility on the field.
+A right-handed batsman and occasional right-arm off-break bowler, Stubbs has made significant strides in both domestic and international cricket.
+Stubbs was a member of the South African team which won the 2025 ICC World Test Championship final, the second ICC title the country has won till date.

-Career
+Domestic and franchise career

 Stubbs made his first-class debut on 16 January 2020, for Eastern Province in the 2019–20 CSA 3-Day Provincial Cup.
 He made his List A debut on 16 February 2020, for Eastern Province in the 2019–20 CSA Provincial One-Day Challenge.
 He made his Twenty20 debut on 21 February 2021, for Warriors in the 2020–21 CSA T20 Challenge.
 In April 2021, he was named in Eastern Province's squad, ahead of the 2021–22 cricket season in South Africa.

+Stubbs also holds a Dutch passport.
+In 2021 he signed with Excelsior '20 to play club cricket in the Dutch Topklasse.

 In May 2022, the Mumbai Indians added Stubbs to their squad for the 2022 Indian Premier League (IPL), replacing Tymal Mills who was ruled out due to an injury.
 Later the same month, Stubbs was named in South Africa's Twenty20 International (T20I) squad for their series against India, his maiden international call-up.
 He made his T20I debut on 9 June 2022, for South Africa against India.

 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.

+In December 2023, Stubbs was signed by Delhi Capitals in the auction for the 2024 Indian Premier League.
+He scored 378 runs that season at a strike rate of 191.
+He was retained the following season ahead of the 2025 Mega Auction, and that season amassed 300 runs at a struke rate of 151.

+International career

-In March 2023, he was named in South Africa's One Day International (ODI) squad for their series against West Indies.
+In March 2023, Stubbs was named in South Africa's One Day International (ODI) squad for their series against West Indies.
 He made his ODI debut in the second ODI of the series on 18 March 2023.
+He scored his first ODI ton against Ireland in 2024.